Frederic-LM/Sort-Me-Down/README.md

 **Features:**
 - **Actions Tab** - Start sorting, enable watch mode, configure fallbacks
+- **Reorganize Tab:** Scan an existing media library, preview changes, and organize files into folders or rename them.
+- **Review Tab:** Manually review and re-process files that could not be identified automatically.
 - **Settings Tab** - Manage library paths, API keys, and advanced options
 - **Real-time Status** - See what's happening as it happens